Biedrzu/Cypress-Web-Tests-Automation/README.md

 # Task 1 is for manual testing
 I decided to split test scenarios into component testing (Login, Book Store and Profile) and system testing.
-Component testing does not  require other components to work or may require some some basic mocks from other components.
+Component testing does not  require other components to work or may require only some some basic mocks from other components.
-In those tests I only mention what requests are being sent and responses status depend on ther components (are verified in system testing).
+In those tests I only mention what requests are being sent as responses status may depend on ther components (they are verified in system testing).

 I decided to skip integration testing as in this case it will be hard to verify any two components without the third one.
+Also skipped acceptance testing.
+All main functionalities are covered in system testing.
+To order some reliable acceptance tests I would need more details.

 # Task 2 is for Web UI Automation:
 ## Prepare environment: